-Students are considered full time if they are enrolled in at least 3 CUs during a semester.
-Students are considered to be part time if they take only 1 or 2 CUs in a single semester.
-MEAM 6990 does not count towards a full-time course load (see MEAM Seminar Requirement for more information).
-For the MEAM Seminar Requirement, full-time status is further defined as students completing the MEAM MSE degree within 2 years or a dual degree (with MEAM being one of the two degrees) within 3 years.
+Students are considered full time if they are enrolled in a minimum of 3 CUs during a semester.
+Students are considered to be part time if they take 2.99 or fewer CUs in a single semester.
 MEAM MSE students are required to be continuously registered during Fall and Spring semesters.
-Students are not expected to enroll in Summer semesters.